Programmierpraktikum-MVA/edgeAI/datasets/README.md

 **Labels**

-We have the following distinct labels.
+These datasets contain the following distinct labels:

 - car
 - person